emilaxelsson/hydrogenesis/doc/setup.md

 OpenMPT
 ------------------------------------------------------------------------------------------

 Note for Linux users: OpenMPT can be run using the [Wine emulator](https://www.winehq.org).
-(This is the only set up I have tested myself.)
+(This is the only setup I have tested myself.)

 We will now set up an OpenMPT track from scratch in such a way that it can be used to drive Hydrogen for playback as well as being converted to a Hydrogen song using [Hydrogenesis](../src/hydrogenesis.py).